Setting Up a Printer in Tails¶

 In this example, we’ve connected an HP DeskJet F4200.
 Clicking on this printer will select it for installation, which, if successful, will display the following:

-This indicates the Tails is attempting to install the USB printer; assuming you receive no errors in this process, you will then see the following screen, which indicates that the printer is “ready” for printing.
+This indicates that Tails is attempting to install the USB printer.
+Assuming you receive no errors in this process, you will then see the following screen, which indicates that the printer is “ready” for printing.

 For instances where your printer does not work out of the box, most difficulties stem from not selecting the right driver (extra software needed for the printer and computer to communicate).
 Luckily, Tails has a large number of drivers for just about any popularly manufactured printer on hand, without even having to download new drivers from the web.